humansinstitute/BitcoinForHumans/StableCurrency.md

 At any time, this person could agree with their counterpart to “roll” this contract forward (this is a 2-of-2 multis so can be collaboratively closed and reopened) or failing that the contract settles and they can simple open up another contract to maintain their CYM balance, indeed the wallet could be instructed to do this automatically.

+Ideally this contract would also have a "closeing term" which setles the contract at that time with a small fee paid to the "maker".

 Let’s wave our magic wand and assume we fund and settle these contracts on lightning.

 ### Secondary CYM Market

 The idea here is that if we can establish DLC contracts that are routable between different users then we can now “sell our CYM” into a secondary market for SATS!

-So for instance lets say I agreed a 1 month contract for bitcoin against CYM - which at any point in time is worth approximately the amount of sats currently referenced by the price feed.
+So for instance lets say I agreed a 1 month contract for bitcoin against CYM - which at any point in time is worth approximately XYZ amount of sats currently referenced by the price feed.

 If we assume that right now we have a contract worth 100,000 sats we might expect to be able to trade out of that contract for up to 100,000 Sats if there is an active market of new users wanting CYM.